 Nope, we're not talking subatomic particles here.
 We're talking cheese!
 Fresh cheese!
 The original cream cheese, in fact.
 Ever had quark?

 Quark is actually a bit thinner and creamier than cream cheese, landing somewhere between cream cheese and sour cream in consistency.
 Quark is still perfectly spreadable on bagels and crackers, but also gets some major points for versatility.
-It can be substituted for cream cheese, sour cream, or yogurt in any recipe, and its milk, tangy flavor makes a great addition to dishes like quiche, dips, sauces, and casseroles.
+It can be substituted for cream cheese, sour cream, or

 And yes, quark is naturally low in fat, making it very handy when we want to save a few calories without sacrificing flavor.
 Some quark producers will mix in cream to give the cheese extra richness, so check the labels if a lower-fat product is what you're after.